-The largest of these online newspapers is Sina, Sohu, 163, QQ news, People’s Daily, Xinhua News Agency, Fenghuang Wang and so on.
+The largest of these online newspapers are Sina, Sohu, 163, QQ News, People’s Daily, Xinhua News Agency, Fenghuang Wang, and so on.
 Internet media platform to make China’s media more dispersed.
 This makes it somewhat difficult to distribute the right channels in emerging markets and at the same time provides an opportunity for China’s PR strategy.

 Chinese media Reach 1.4 billion Chinese Readers per month

 Localization is the most important aspect of developing your PR strategy in China.
 For companies targeting the greater China region, they must recognize the differences in languages between Taiwan, China, and Hong Kong before they can achieve the greatest results.